Skip to content

 uv run mypy {{SOURCES}} {{TESTS}}

-# run the code checker
+# Run only the code quality checker

 just check-code

-# run the code and format checker
+# Run both the code and format checkers

 just check-code check-format